voneiden/cq-cam/README.md

 Contributions
 ---
+Feedback is welcome, but please no spontaneous code contributions.
-Feedback is welcome.
-Please open an issue and discuss before submitting a PR.
+Open an issue, discuss and get an approval before submitting a PR.